renggli/dart-euler/README.md

 using [Dart](http://dartlang.org).

 None of the code produces actual output, but instead performs a single assertion that veryfies that the result is still correct.
-To run all the puzzles from the command line evaluate the following line of code and and wait for a few seconds:
+I focus on short, elegant and fast solutions.
+To run all the puzzles from the command line evaluate the following line of code:

     find . -name "*.dart" -print -exec dart --checked "{}" \;